 If a health coach has a practice that focuses on weight loss, then promoting this package could include a visual representation of what life would be like a few pounds lighter.
 This may mean more energy to play with their kids or being able to fit into their wedding gown or their favorite pair of jeans.

-Healthie: In your experience, what’s the biggest obstacle coaches face when marketing their businesses?
+In your experience, what are the biggest obstacles health coaches face when marketing their business?

 Sheri: I find that many coaches struggle to develop and follow a concrete marketing plan that delivers a high return on their investment.
 We are often inundated with new ideas of how we think we should be marketing and promoting our offers, when it’s important to simply stick with those high-level, revenue generating activities.